 The Company operates defined contribution pension schemes.
 Contributions are allocated to the profit and loss account when

-The Company had 6 employees in 2012 and 2011.
-Details of the remuneration of the directors are included in note 5 directors and employees remuneration on pages 30 to 32.
+The Company had 7 employees in 2013 and 6 employees in 2012.
+Details of the remuneration of the directors are included in note 5 directors and employees remuneration staff costs, on pages 30 to 32.

 TANGIBLE FIXED ASSETS